 MCC’s athletic outreach coordinator Sandra Freres contacted City of Mesa Youth Sports to see if their teams would come for a halftime celebration.
 Mesa Youth Sports asked families on their teams who would like to participate in the Feb.
 22 event.

-Children from fifth and sixth grade playing during the Women’s Basketball halftime, while third and fourth grade students playing during Men’s halftime.
+Children from fifth and sixth grade played during the Women’s Basketball halftime, while third and fourth grade students played during Men’s halftime.

 Before her time at MCC, Freres spent 44 years as a high school athletic director, coach and teacher.
 Her expertise in athletics led to an understanding of athletics’ importance beyond wins and losses.

 “When you take a look at the value of sports, it has to do with all kinds of life skills,” Freres said.

 Being a member on a team, overcoming adversity, training, facing disappointment and exercise are all examples Freres gave on what athletics can teach and grow young athletes.

 “Sometimes people get caught up in the scoreboard, but the truth of the matter is that it is a much bigger picture,” Freres said.